hemashushu/clobaframe/README.md

 Clobaframe
 ==========
 Common components for desktop and web application.
-Besides provides the base components such as I/O, settings, IoC and resource etc that an application need, it also abstracts the underlay service that runs on cloud platforms, such as VPS, Google Cloud Platform, Amazon Web Service, make it possible to migrate application between these cloud platforms.
+Provides the base components such as I/O, settings, IoC and resource etc that an application need, it also abstracts the underlay service that runs on cloud platforms, such as VPS, Google Cloud Platform, Amazon Web Service, make it possible to migrate application between these cloud platforms.